-I can flash to an image of a beautiful woman (or man) that you would LIKE to identify with and be reading about.
+If I’m connecting with you via PC, I could easily use a piece of software that would let me flash an image of a beautiful woman (or man) that you would LIKE to identify with and be reading about.

 I can flash to an image of a business meeting where the presenter is making a persuasive presentation and about to close the deal with a potent story.